 Just after the church, on the left-hand side of the avenue, located in a quiet spot, is the mausoleum of Mitchel and Margaret Henry.

-Many musical performances, cross-community celebrations and poetry readings take place at the church through the year.
+Many musical performances, cross-community celebrations and poetry readings take place at the church throughout the year.

 How to get to Kylemore Abbey